zakdavlin/streaming-01-getting-started/README.md

 If you don't already have Python, follow these instructions.

+If you've installed the full Anaconda, that's perfect - don't also install Miniconda3.
+Anaconda is larger and has more Python modules bulit-in.
+For today, we'll only need the Python Standard Library - we'll do more with additional modules for data analysis later.

 Existing users:

 - We use conda rather than pip.
 It makes some aspects of Python nicer.
 - If you **can** change your Python installation (or add a new one), do so.
-- If you **cannot** chanage your Python installation, e.g., work requires 3.6 and pip, some features **will not work** as expected.
+- If you **cannot** change your Python installation, e.g., work requires 3.6 and pip, some features **will not work** as expected.
 As we add features, work with the people responsible for your Python environment.

+New users (without Anaconda or Mininconda3):

 Install Python 3 using the **Miniconda3** distribution by following the instructions at this link:<https://docs.conda.io/en/latest/miniconda.html>.